How To Break In Snowboard Boots: The Best Tips And Tricks

 How do I make my snowboard boots less painful?

 To make your snowboard boots less painful, make sure they’re the right size and think about using custom-molded liners.
+Take it slow by wearing them for short periods and pay attention to any spots that feel uncomfortable.

 Also, get some good socks and try out different ways of lacing up your boots to find what feels best for you.